Model theory of operator algebras II: Model theory: Model-theoretic toolbox

 In \cite{FaHaSh:Model1} we dealt with functions $g$ satisfying the properties in the previous paragraph and used them to define a linear ordering showing that some ultrapowers and relative commutants are nonisomorphic.
 Using model theory, we can interpret this in a more general context and instead of `tracial von Neumann algebra' consider $g$ defined with respect to any axiomatizable class of operator algebras.
 Clearly, Lemma~\ref{L.formula} and Proposition~\ref{P.Los} together imply the following, used in the proof of Theorem~\ref{T0}.

-\begin{corollary} If $\psi(\vec x,\vec y)$ is a $2n$-ary formula, then the function $g$ defined to be the interpretation of $\psi$ on a tracial von Neumann algebra $M$ satisfies the following \cite[Properties~\ref{I-Properties.g}]{FaHaSh:Model1}: \begin{enumerate} \item [(G1)] $g$ defines a uniformly continuous function on the $2n$-th power of the unit ball of $M$. \item [(G2)] For every ultrafilter $\cU$ the function $g$ can be canonically extended to the $2n$-th power of the unit ball of the ultrapower $(\ubM)^{\cU}=\ub{M^{\cU}}$. \end{enumerate} \end{corollary}
+\begin{corollary} If $\psi$ is an $n$-ary formula, then the function $g$ defined to be the interpretation of $\psi$ on a tracial von Neumann algebra $M$ satisfies the following \cite[Properties 2.1]{FaHaSh:Model1}: \begin{enumerate} \item [(G1)] $g$ defines a uniformly continuous function on the $n$-th power of the unit ball of $M$; the uniform continuity does not depend on the particular algebra i.e. for every $\epsilon$ there is a $\delta$ independent of the choice of algebra; \item [(G2)] For every ultrafilter $\cU$ the function $g$ can be canonically extended to the $n$-th power of the unit ball of the ultrapower $(\ubM)^{\cU}=\ub{M^{\cU}}$. \end{enumerate} \end{corollary}